Enterococci are bacteria (bugs) that live in the gut.

 Healthy people, including children and pregnant women, are at very low risk of VRE infection.

-- Having a medical device inserted into your body, such as a catheters or IV line.
+- having a medical device inserted into your body, such as a catheter or IV line

 Treatment of VRE infection